RVCC-CISY225-S2019/final-project-lingyixie/README.md

   7. A contact form allowing readers to send contact message.
   8. A footer that displaying a copyright notice and social icon to GitHub account.

+*The styling including the following:*
+  1. Typography: use of font family, font weights, and italic style.
+  2. Color design
+  3. Logo: the logo is designed using Vecteezy tool.
+  4. Layout: responvice design with a fluid layout, flexible images, and media queries.

 ### Remark
 The design of this project follows CSS formatting rules.